kiva/kotlin-dev-env/README.md

 to boot if the Kotlin demo app is not available.

 In most cases, just stopping all containers and trying again works.
-If you're having particular problems with coordinating the timing of the Kotlin app boot vs the Apollo graphQL server boot, you can try tweaking the DELAY_TIME environment variable defined in the graphql service in docker-compose.yml.
+If you're having particular problems with coordinating the timing of the Kotlin app boot vs the Apollo graphQL server boot, you can try tweaking the NUM_RETRIES environment variable defined in the graphql service in docker-compose.yml.